These Montana transplants have made quite a name for themselves in Patagonia

 Reservations & Rates

-From January 1-May 1, the cost of the week-long Patagonia River Guide Tres Valles package is $7,000.00 USD per person, which is based on two guests sharing a room, and a guide.
+From November-May, the cost of the week-long Patagonia River Guide Tres Valles package is $7,000.00 USD per person, which is based on two guests sharing a room, and a guide.

 Included in your angling package at the Patagonia River Guides Tres Valles is accommodations; all meals; drinks including wine, beer, and liquor; local transportation; professional guides; fishing license; all flies, leaders, and tippet; Simms waders and boots; Winston fly rods; Hatch reels; and private water fees.